ePropulsion Spirit 1 kW Plus Tiller Handle Electric Outboard Motor

 - No memory effect, can be loaded at any time

-- High charging currents possible, allowing for faster charging
+- High charging currents possible, which allows for faster charging

-- Constant discharge voltage, which ensures that the device provides a stable current throughout the entire discharge period
+- Constant discharge voltage ensures that the device provides a stable current throughout the entire discharge period

 - Rated Voltage: 45.6 Volt